What is Fabric GSM?

 What Does GSM Tell Me?

 GSM tells you the physical weight of your sling and this gives you a few hints about its properties.
-Remember, a heavy fabric doesn’t always translate into a thick sling.
+Remember, a heavy fabric doesn’t always translate into a thick sling especially if you are looking at a sling with Viscose yarns – more on this below.

 A high GSM wrap is likely to have a good amount cush for the shoulders and will generally offer a lot of support for bigger kids.
-While a high GSM wrap may be thick in hand this is not always the case (read on for more information).
+While a high GSM wrap will usually be thick in hand, some viscose yarns are very heavy while still wrapping like a medium weight sling.

 Weight Not Thickness